• 0203 811 8175

 Cartilage injuries are particularly important to identify because they do not heal as reliably as bone fractures.
 If left untreated, cartilage damage can lead to long-term breathing problems, visible deformities, and the need for more complex surgical correction later.

-If your nose appears crooked, breathing is impaired, or there is significant swelling that doesn’t improve within a few days, it’s important to seek specialist evaluation.
 Early assessment can make a significant difference in the treatment options available, especially when surgical intervention like rhinoplasty is being considered.

 female patient with broken nose